 …travel essentials Additional Resources: Travel tips for pets Road trip pet safety The top 5 summer pet hazards Leaving dog in cars: Avoid heat exhaustion and save lives…

-…natural behaviours.
-Appropriate outdoor shelter Providing sheep with shade outdoors is very important as sheep are susceptible to heat and cold stress.
-While providing shade is a requirement in the…
+…the well-being of sheep, allowing them to express natural behaviours.
+Appropriate outdoor shelter Providing sheep with shade outdoors is very important as sheep are susceptible to heat and cold stress….

 …wildlife rehabilitation centre.
 If the animal is a baby or is wet, you can tuck a heating pad set to ‘LOW’ under half of the box to keep them warm….